DuPage County Expungement Attorneys

 - You were pardoned by the Governor;

-If you have committed a mistake in the past, you should not be punished for the rest of your life.
+If you have made a mistake in the past, you should not be punished for the rest of your life.
 Our skilled expungement attorneys can assist you in clearing your name and moving on with your life.

 DuPage County Attorneys Helping Clients with Record Sealing

-At our law firm, our knowledgeable lawyers have more than 200 years of combined legal experience and are equipped to assist you in your pursuit of expungement or record sealing and other criminal defense matters.
+At our law firm, our knowledgeable lawyers have more than 200 years of combined legal experience, and we are equipped to assist you in your pursuit of expungement or record sealing and other criminal defense matters.
 From determining your eligibility all the way through the completion of the process, you can rely on us to remain an advocate for your future.
 For more information on clearing your record and restoring your reputation, contact our office today at 630-665-7300.
 We are proud to serve the expungement needs of clients throughout DuPage, Kendall, and Will Counties.